lcsirmaz/inner/README.md

 #### COMPILATION

-The program uses a patched version of 'glpk', the GNU Linear Program Kit.
+The program uses a patched version of glpk, the GNU Linear Program Kit.
 First, glpk should be compiled after the patch has been applied.
 Unpack the glpk source.
-Change to the '<GLPK>/src' directory, and execute the command
+Change to the `<GLPK>/src` directory, and execute the command

     patch -p1 < <INNER>/patch-X.Y.txt

-where `<INNER>` is the inner directory.
-Then change to '<GLPK>`, and run the 'configure' script and then run 'make':
+where `<INNER>` is the directory all inner source files are.
+Then change to `<GLPK>` directory and run 'configure' and 'make' as follows:

     ./configure
-    ./make -CFLAGS='-O3 -DCSL'
+    ./make CFLAGS='-O3 -DCSL'

 You must define `CSL` as all patches to glpk are encapsulated in '#ifdef CSL` blocks.